mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Lecture2.md

 There is no need to be self conscious of being buddhas.
 No. Because, just perpetual flow of energies.
 You just be there.
 Just like being present in a jet airplane, I always mention - just be there.

-Never-the-less, it is realizing buddhahood.
+Nevertheless, it is realizing buddhahood.
 Buddhas go on realizing means, that way of practice makes your life mature, naturally.
 Before you know it, mature.
 This is called shu-gyō(?)  - practice.
 He translated it "cultivating practice".
 Practice is constantly cultivating; there is no "top," no end.
 Constantly cultivating.

 (57:50) Next, in seeing how do we do this... he says, that practice seems to be very hard.
 But he mentions, there is a way.
 He says, "In seeing forms with the whole body-mind, hearing sounds with whole body-mind, though one intimately understands, it isn't like reflecting images in the mirror.
 It is not like water and the moon.
 When you witness one side, one side is obscure."

-    Brazier:
+> Brazier:
+>

-    12. Though one may deeply understand the forms of body and mind, though one may deeply understand what body and mind are saying, still this is not like a reflection in a mirror, nor like the moon in water, which is only realized on one side when the other side is dark.
+> (12) Though one may deeply understand the forms of body and mind, though one may deeply understand what body and mind are saying, still this is not like a reflection in a mirror, nor like the moon in water, which is only realized on one side when the other side is dark.
+>

-    Okumura:
+> Okumura:
+>

-    12. In seeing color and hearing sound with body and mind, although we perceive them intimately, [the perception] is not like reflections in a mirror or the moon in water.
+> (12) In seeing color and hearing sound with body and mind, although we perceive them intimately, [the perception] is not like reflections in a mirror or the moon in water.
 When one side is illuminated, the other is dark.
+>

-    Tanahashi:
+> Tanahashi:
+>

-    12. When you see forms or hear sounds, fully engaging body-and-mind, you intuit dharma intimately.
+> (12) When you see forms or hear sounds, fully engaging body-and-mind, you intuit dharma intimately.
 Unlike things and their reflections in the mirror, and unlike the moon and its reflection in the water, when one side is illumined, the other side is dark.
+>

-    Nishijima & Cross:
+> Nishijima & Cross:
+>

-    12. When we use the whole body and mind to look at forms, and when we use the whole body and mind to listen to sounds, even though we are sensing them directly, it is not like a mirror’s reflection of an image, and not like water and the moon.
+> (12) When we use the whole body and mind to look at forms, and when we use the whole body and mind to listen to sounds, even though we are sensing them directly, it is not like a mirror’s reflection of an image, and not like water and the moon.
 While we are experiencing one side, we are blind to the other side.

 (58:30) So, all you have to do is, anyway, to bore a hole, you should throw away whole body and mind into your object.
 At that time, your body is reflected in the realm of your object.
 And interconnected and interpenetrating each other at super-speed, just like moon and water.
 But, never disturbed.
 Just creating the world; so-called "how beautiful it is".
 You feel this one, simultaneously.
 That's why it says, it isn't like reflecting image in the mirror, it is not like water and the moon.
 Because if you see the water and the moon, you separate.
 If you attain enlightenment, all sentient beings are reflected in your whole body and mind.
 And then, you say, "I am Universe!" [laughs] That's ridiculous.
 And then when you fall, and when you walk, a little far from the earth, three feet and five feet and walking, and then you say, "I am saint.
 Whole universe helps my life, and free from."
 That is not real enlightenment.
 That's ridiculous.
 That is called *prejudice*, okay? [group laughter]